raghur/easyblogger/README.md

 ~~~

 ###Windows:

 you might have to do python easyblogger --blogid <yourblogid> get from the Scripts folder

 ###Linux:

 This will open a browser.
 You may see a chrome warning that it can't
 be run as root - but you can ignore that.
-Once you authorize, you will see a file '~/.easyblogger.credentials' in the folder
+Once you authorize, `~/.easyblogger.credentials` is created with your OAuth2 token

-since the file is created as root, you will need to change ownership of the
+Since the file is created as root, you will need to change ownership of the
-'~/.easyblogger.credentials' file.
+`~/.easyblogger.credentials` file.
-you will need to repeat  this process if you ever change the blog, or revoke
-permissions or if the auth token expires.

 ~~~bash
 # Change ownership
 sudo chown <youruser>:<youruser> ~/.easyblogger.credentials
 ~~~
+You will need to repeat  this process if you ever change the blog, or revoke
+permissions or if the auth token expires.

 That's it - you're all set!